python/cpython/Doc/library/calendar.rst

 .. function:: timegm(tuple)

-   An unrelated but handy function that takes a time tuple such as returned by the :func:`gmtime` function in the :mod:`time` module, and returns the corresponding Unix timestamp value, assuming an epoch of 1970, and the POSIX encoding.
+   An unrelated but handy function that takes a time tuple such as returned by the :func:`~time.gmtime` function in the :mod:`time` module, and returns the corresponding Unix timestamp value, assuming an epoch of 1970, and the POSIX encoding.
 In fact, :func:`time.gmtime` and :func:`timegm` are each others' inverse.

 The :mod:`calendar` module exports the following data attributes: